What does a Structural Engineer Do?

 If the engineer finds that the roof needs to be reinforced to handle the additional loads, they can provide a scope of work or even a drawing if necessary.

-Are you looking to install any of the following: hot tub, aquarium, granite countertops, whirlpool tub, piano, pool tables?
+Are you looking to install any of the following: hot tub, aquarium, granite countertops, whirlpool tub, piano, pool tables, or new tile flooring?

 A structural engineer has the ability to inspect the area, perform calculations, and provide you with a report/scope of work if reinforcements are necessary.